Shahadat-ngup/Containerized-HighAvailability/README.md

 ```

 ---
+## Note: Change all the secrets, like passwords, usernames later and different from the env files
 ## 8. Contact & Support

 For questions, issues, or contributions, please open an issue on the GitHub repository or contact the maintainer.